AdemCE-eng/AdemCE-eng/README.md

 ---

 ## 📖 About Me
-I’m Computer Engineering student with a passion for **Machine Learning**, **AI**, and **Data Science**.
+I’m a second-year Computer Engineering student with a passion for **Machine Learning**, **AI**, and **Data Science**.
 I love diving into real-world data to uncover insights and build intelligent solutions.
 My goal is to merge solid engineering foundations with cutting-edge AI techniques to drive impact.

 - 🎓 **Education**: B.Sc. in Computer Engineering (Second Year)
 - 💡 **Interests**: Data Analysis, Predictive Modeling, Deep Learning, Automation